 What is it about soft hackle patterns that makes them such great fish catchers?

 I love them.
-Love the tie them and I love the fish them.
+I Love to tie them and I love to fish them.

-For me, when tying this type of fly a “close enough” It doesn’t matter what kind or what type of materials; or that it’s exact to what it’s supposed to look like.
-Just that it has movement and The characteristics of a general food source for trout.
+For me, when tying this type of fly a “close enough” It doesn’t matter what kind or what type of materials; or that it’s an exact replica of what insect it’s trying to imitate.
+Just that it has movement and The characteristics of a generic food source for trout.